christinerose/gibbr.org/blog/hillingar/index.md

 At this point, the curious reader might be wondering, what on earth is 'Nix'?

-Nix is a deployment system that uses cryptographic hashes to compute unique paths for components (i.e. a dependency) which are stored in a read-only directory, the Nix store, at `/nix/store/<hash>-<name>`.
+Nix is a deployment system that uses cryptographic hashes to compute unique paths for components^[NB: we will use component, dependency, and package somewhat interchangeably in this blog post as they all fundamentally mean the same thing - a piece of software.] which are stored in a read-only directory, the Nix store, at `/nix/store/<hash>-<name>`.
 <!-- We replace references to a component with this absolute path, or symlink into the nix store for the system path, for example. -->
-This provides a number of benefits including concurrent installation of multiple versions of a package, atomic upgrades and downgrades, and multiple user environments[@dolstraNixSafePolicyFree2004a].
+This provides a number of benefits including concurrent installation of multiple versions of a package, atomic upgrades and downgrades, and multiple user environments[@dolstraNixSafePolicyFree2004].

 Nix uses a declarative domain-specific language (DSL), also called 'Nix', to build and configure software.
 The snippet used to deploy the DNS server is in fact a Nix expression.